ZwergNaseXXL/VcvRackVSFiles/README.md

 ### Benefits

-* You now have full Intellisense support from VS for your MinGW installation.
+* You now have full Intellisense support from VS for gcc's standard libraries, Rack's sources and your plugin's sources.
 * In VS's Solution Explorer, the following commands are available via right-click:
 	* On the root folder: Open in MinGW console
 	* On any *.cpp file: Compile